andycastro/front-end-patterns/README.md

 ### front-end-patterns
 Hi!
-Here I joined some web development standards to get new easy projects and study.
+Here I joined some web development standards to get new projects and study.
 Feel free to increase something.

 # Summary